olivierdti/pelican-plugins/README.md

 ## [Enhanced Server Sorter](/enhancedserversorter) <sup><sub>by olivierdti</sub></sup>

 A server sorter in the admin dashboard.
-> [!WARNING]
+> [!TIP]
-> This plugin is not ready to use.
-It has many problems.
+> This plugin is ready to use!
+It includes default folders and locking features.